Current Advice on Parasite Control:

 Prevalence and Geographic Distribution in Dogs

-- Since the 1980s, locally acquired infection has been reported in kenneled foxhounds, and infection is now recognized in foxhounds from many eastern U.S. states and Canadian provinces.
+- Since the 1980s, autochthonous leishmaniasis has been reported in kenneled foxhounds in the United States, and infection is now recognized in foxhounds from many eastern U.S. states and Canadian provinces.
+In the at risk population of foxhounds, more than 20% of dogs test positive by quantitative PCR.

 Host Associations and Transmission Between Hosts

-- Dogs are considered the primary reservoir host of L. infantum in endemic countries.
+- Dogs are considered the primary reservoir host for sand fly transmitted L. infantum in endemic countries although infections are also reported in cats.

 Prepatent Period and Environmental Factors

-- Diagnosis of visceral leishmaniasis in dogs is based on positive specific antibody assay with confirmation by demonstration of the parasites (amastigote forms) on touch prep stained (Wright-Giemsa) slides or in cultures of tissue aspirates or biopsy specimens of the spleen, liver, bone marrow, or lymph nodes.
+- Diagnosis of canine leishmaniasis is based on the presence of clinical signs together with positive specific antibody assay.
+Infection can be confirmed by demonstration of the parasites (amastigotes) on touch prep stained (Wright-Giemsa) slides or in cultures of tissue aspirates or biopsy specimens of the spleen, liver, bone marrow, or lymph nodes.

-- Leishmaniasis in dogs is more resistant to treatment than this infection is in humans.
+- Canine leishmaniasis is less amenable to treatment than this infection is in humans.
 Anti-leishmanial drugs used in dogs include pentavalent antimonials and allopurinol; to date, no drug has proven to be consistently curative for visceral leishmaniasis in dogs.

 - Maintenance therapy with allopurinol (10 mg/kg) decreases parasitemia, maintains infected dogs in an asymptomatic state, and decreases the likelihood of direct or vector transmission.